 Any family member engages in violent physical behavior or fights.

-Any member of the Family has violated any Family Obligation under the Section 8 Program as outlined in 24 CFR 982.551, as amended.
+Any member of the Family has violated any Family Obligation under the HCVHCVP as outlined in 24 CFR 982.551, as amended.

 Any other HUD-allowed reason.

 The Authority may impose, as a condition of continued assistance for other family members, a requirement that the family members who participated in or were culpable for the action or failure will not ever reside in the unit.